natqe/hooks-for-react/README.md

 ```js
 const [value, valueRef] = useValueRef()
 ```
-Or you can pass to it an initial value
+Or you can pass an initial value to it.
 ```js
 const [value, valueRef] = useValueRef(initialValue)
 ```
-Or if you choose you can pass to it an creator for the initial value
+Or if you choose you can pass a creator to it for the initial value.
 ```js
 const [value, valueRef] = useValueRef(() => initialValue)
 ```
 ### **`useBindRef`**
 ---
-Bind a ref with an outside value.
+Bind a ref to an outside value.

-When the outside value changes, the ref value will be updated with the new value.
+When the outside value changes, the ref value will be updated to the new value.

 Returns the ref object.